 - your resume (max two pages)

-- a scan of your license
+- a scan of your certificate of Competency

 - a scan of your valid passport